Bathing, Grooming, Dressing, Oral Care, and Perineal Care

 Key Takeaways

-- Personal care should preserve privacy, warmth, choice, and independence while following clean-to-dirty sequence.
+- Personal care preserves privacy, warmth, choice, and independence while following a clean-to-dirty sequence; a resident may refuse care and refusal must be reported, not forced.

-- Female perineal care is performed front to back with clean cloth sections, and catheter care is cleaned from the insertion area outward.
+- Female perineal care wipes front to back with a clean cloth section each stroke; catheter care cleans from the insertion site outward along the tubing.

-- Dress the weak or affected side first and undress the strong side first to reduce pain and protect joints.
+- Dress the weak or affected side first and undress the strong side first to protect joints and reduce pain.

-- Oral care for an unconscious or high-aspiration-risk resident requires side positioning, small amounts of fluid, and prompt reporting of choking, bleeding, sores, or loose teeth.
+- Oral care for an unconscious or high-aspiration-risk resident requires side-lying or head-turned positioning and only small amounts of fluid, with prompt reporting of choking, bleeding, sores, or loose teeth.

 Personal care is never just task completion

 Bathing, grooming, dressing, oral care, and perineal care are daily CNA responsibilities, but the Kansas exam treats them as safety and dignity scenarios.
-Before starting, knock, identify the resident, explain the care, provide privacy, gather supplies, wash hands, and ask about preferences.
-Keep the resident covered except for the area being washed or dressed.
-Encourage the resident to do safe parts independently because personal care is also restorative care.
+Before starting, knock, identify the resident, explain the care, provide privacy, gather supplies, perform hand hygiene, and ask about preferences.
+Keep the resident covered except for the area being washed or dressed, and keep the room warm because older adults chill easily.
+Encourage the resident to do safe parts independently, because personal care is also restorative care that preserves function.

-A resident can refuse a bath, clothing change, shave, or oral care.
-The CNA may offer choices, such as a partial bath now or a shower later, but should not force care.
-Report refusals according to facility policy and document objectively.
+A resident may refuse a bath, clothing change, shave, or oral care.
+The CNA may offer choices, such as a partial bath now or a shower later, but must not force care.
+Report refusals per facility policy and document objectively, recording what the resident said and did.
 Forcing hygiene because it is on the schedule violates resident rights and can become abuse.

 | Task | CNA-safe point |